 Mitch Daniels (25:49):

-You have important things to say about each branch of government and its role, potential role in bringing us back to some agreement about how to act together, but more than any, you assign the responsibility or at least the potential for improvement to the Congress, which is ironic or troublesome in a way because right now maybe it's a candidate for our least respected institution.
-So I want to ask you just a little bit about this.
-You say that Congress has designed in the Constitution creates or is supposed to a culture of negotiation.
-We haven't seen much of that lately, but how might we see more?
+You have important things to say about each branch of government and its potential role in bringing us back to some agreement about how to act together.
+But more than any other, you assign responsibility, or at least the greatest potential for improvement, to Congress.
+That is ironic, and perhaps troubling, because right now it may be our least respected institution.
+So I want to ask you a bit about that.
+You argue that Congress, as designed in the Constitution, creates, or is meant to create, a culture of negotiation.
+We haven’t seen much of that lately, but how might we see more?

 Yuval Levin (26:42):